Kepler-62: Planetary system

 All known planets transit the star; this means that all five planets' orbits appear to cross in front of their star as viewed from the Earth's perspective.
 Their inclinations relative to Earth's line of sight, or how far above or below the plane of sight they are, vary by less than one degree.
 This allows direct measurements of the planets' periods and relative diameters (compared to the host star) by monitoring each planet's transit of the star.
 The exact eccentricity of the planets are not known but estimates place it very close to 0, giving the planets a mostly circular orbit.

 The radii of the planets fall between 0.54 and 1.95 Earth radii.
-Of particular interest are the planets e and f, as they are the best candidates for solid planets falling into the habitable zone of their star.
+Of particular interest are the planets e and f, as they were the best candidates for solid planets falling into the habitable zone of their star at the time of discovery.
 Their radii, 1.61 and 1.41 Earth radii respectively, put them in a radius range where they may be solid terrestrial planets.
 Their positions within the Kepler-62 system mean that they fall within Kepler-62's habitable zone: the distance range where, for a given chemical composition (significant amounts of carbon dioxide for Kepler-62f, and a protective cloud cover for Kepler-62e), these two planets could have liquid water on their surfaces, perhaps completely covering them.